carverdo/dcleaner/README.md

 # Heroku
 Place procfile beneath src root - specific instructions to heroku.
-Login via website, create and name a new app.
+Login via website, create and name a new app (make it snappy - it's public!)
 Go to Deploy and connect to GitHub... you're (halfway) done!
 Website will show up but it's a dummy: you won't be able to log-in.